-My Sunday School teacher was worse than ignorant of the answers, she radiated the smell of elderly skin and rotting old lady teeth, which coupled to fellow student Marilyn's infernal and endless sniffling, further abstracted the meaning we might derive from our reading the bible aloud, around and around the table, the abstract and redundantly worded language of the text devolving further and further into meaninglessness as we kids had neither the education nor the interest to find meaning to the words, so would either rush through the text in a bland monotone (Marilyn), stutter and mispronounce every word (Terry), or make fun of it by emphasizing random words in a hammy voice (me).
-Green Pastures at least has the gumption to discern the common threads in the text and summarize its events into as a relevant and moving preface to the New Testament.
+My Sunday School teacher was worse than ignorant of the answers, she radiated the smell of elderly skin and rotting old lady teeth which, coupled to fellow student Marilyn's infernal and endless sniffling, further abstracted whatever meaning we bored kids might derive from our reading the bible aloud, around and around the table, the abstract and redundantly worded language of the text devolving further and further into meaninglessness as we kids had neither the education nor the interest to find meaning to the words.
+We would either rush through the text in a bland monotone (Marilyn), stutter and mispronounce every word (Terry), or make fun of it by emphasizing random words in a hammy voice (me).
+Green Pastures at least has the gumption to discern the common threads in the text and summarize its events into a relevant and moving preface to the New Testament.

-The moral being, even God sometimes needs to suffer to grow, and the only we God can understand mercy is through suffering, the kind that comes from seeing your son die on a cross.
-Through acceptance of, through the unmitigated feeling of hangovers, pain and woe comes transmutation into solace--isn't that what the blues is all about?
+The moral being, even God sometimes needs to suffer to grow, and the only way God can understand mercy is through His own suffering, the kind that comes from seeing your son die on a cross.
+Through acceptance of the unmitigated feeling of hangover depression comes transmutation into solace--isn't that what the blues is all about?

-For first world middle class white kids like myself, with no diseases or ailments or crippling accidents or arrests of any kind, we can really only know true suffering via mental illness, such as depression, or our own drug withdrawal or bad trip overdoses on psychedelics that turn out to be laced with strychnine or formaldehyde, or are just way stronger than we were prepared for, amplifying our sense of loneliness and isolation to the point of existential agony.
-Failing that, it's my opinion suicide attempts are a last ditch effort to achieve the same grace, because if you survive, suddenly your once stifling woes are dialed back into focus.
-For suffering is the fire of God the blacksmith, melting down your frying pan soul to hammer it into a mighty sword.
+For First World middle class white kids like myself, with no diseases or ailments or crippling accidents or arrests of any kind, we can really only know true suffering via mental illness, such as depression, or our own drug withdrawal or bad trip overdoses on psychedelics that turn out to be laced with strychnine or formaldehyde, or are just way stronger than we were prepared for, amplifying our sense of loneliness and isolation to the point of existential agony.
+Failing that, it's my opinion suicide attempts are a last ditch effort to achieve the same grace.
+If you survive, suddenly your once stifling woes are dialed back into focus and maybe your mom finally lets you get the help you need.
+Suffering is the fire of God the blacksmith, melting down your frying pan soul to hammer it into a mighty sword.
 Best learn to love the sound of the hammer ringing, because He's never satisfied, not 'til your shiny and pure and sharp as a Hattori Hanzo Bill-killing special.
 Here's a little song I wrote about it, ready?

 The dentist is not punched for his painful probe;

-that no pursuit of pleasure escapes its counterbalance misery, and so to vice versa.
+that no pursuit of pleasure escapes its counterbalance misery.